Console-Utils/mono-laboratorywork2/README.md

 ## Notes

-Several linters such as markdownlint and shellcheck are used in CI.
+Several linters such as markdownlint, shellcheck and gendarme are used in CI.